Understanding PCB Components and Production Methods

 - Wire: Copper film for connecting component pins.

-– Connectors: Used to connect circuit boards.
+- Connectors: Facilitate connections between circuit boards.

 - Filling: Copper coating for ground wire network, reducing impedance.